yWorks/yfiles-for-html-demos/demos/input/touchcustomization/README.md

 ## Things to Try

+- Change the "Snap Touch Panning" behavior and see how it affects graph panning.

+  Horizontal

+  Locks near-horizontal panning to the x-axis.

+  Vertical

+  Locks near-vertical panning to the y-axis.

+  Both

+  Snaps near-horizontal and near-vertical panning.

+- Change the "Start Touch Panning" behavior and see how it affects graph panning.

+  One Finger

+  Starts viewport panning by dragging with one finger and edit gestures after a long press delay.

+  Two Fingers

+  Starts viewport panning by dragging with at least two fingers.
+This allows edit gestures (e.g. node resize) to be started immediately without a long press delay.

 - Create nodes by dragging them from the palette into the canvas.
-- Navigate the graph by dragging with one finger.
-Zoom with two fingers.
+- Navigate the graph by dragging with either one or two fingers, depending on the "Start Touch Panning" option.
+Pinch-zoom with two fingers.
 - Select a node by tapping it.
 Drag the node handles to change the node's size.
 Drag the node itself to move it around.
 - Double Tap quickly on the empty canvas area to start the lasso selection tool.
 Release the finger to complete the selection gesture.
-- Long Press a node or any other graph item to open the item's context menu.
-- Long Press on the empty canvas area to open the background context menu.
+- Long Press a graph item to open its context menu or the empty canvas area to open the background context menu.
 - Create nodes using the background context menu.
 - Create an edge by selecting "Create Edge" from a node's context menu.
-- Change the "Snap Touch Panning" behavior using the selection box above the palette and see how it affects graph panning.
-"Horizontal" locks near-horizontal panning to the x-axis.
-"Vertical" does the same for the y-axis.
-"Both" snaps near-horizontal and near-vertical panning.